King County Invader: New Zealand Mudsnail

 If you find what you think are New Zealand mudsnails in a new location:

-As of April 2013, New Zealand Mudsnails have been documented in the Thornton, Kelsey, and Mercer Slough basins shown in the map below.
-For more information on mud snail observations see Bellevue’s New Zealand Mudsnail tracking map.
+As of March 2015, New Zealand Mudsnails have been documented within King County in the Thornton, Kelsey, Mercer Slough, McAleer, and May Creek basins shown in the map below.
+For more information on mudsnail observations see Bellevue’s New Zealand Mudsnail tracking map.

 Some additional resources